DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Data Types for C.md

 }
 ```

 This happens because both the numbers used in division are integers.
 Therefore, the compiler tries to return a value in the form of an integer, truncating the values after the decimal.
+To fix this, we use a special declaration which tells the compiler that the return of the di